zangyujie2004/FlappyBird/Readme.md

 }
 ```

-- **Button for Agent**: trigger the agent's learning process or start an automated run.
+- **Button for Agent**: Observe the agent FlappyBird and learn from it how does it handle quick-moving pipes.

 ##### (b) In-Game Scene